 The Company must make estimates as to the collectability of its accounts receivable related to base rent, straight-line rent, expense reimbursements and other revenues.
 Management analyzes accounts receivable by considering tenant creditworthiness, current economic trends, including the impact of the COVID-19 pandemic on tenants' businesses, and changes in tenants' payment patterns when evaluating the adequacy of the allowance for doubtful accounts receivable.
 The Company also provides an allowance for future credit losses of the deferred straight-line rents receivable.
-The allowance for doubtful accounts at March 31, 2021 and December 31, 2020 was approximately \$20.1 million and \$18.6 million, respectively.
+The allowance for doubtful accounts at September 30, 2021 and December 31, 2020 was approximately \$19.8 million and \$18.6 million, respectively.

-During the three months ended March 31, 2021, the Company continued to experience a higher rate than normal of projected uncollectible rental revenue driven by changes in expectations of collectability for certain tenants given the impact of the COVID-19 pandemic to such tenants.
-Additionally, certain tenants experiencing economic difficulties during this pandemic have sought and may continue to seek current and future rent relief, which may be provided in the form of rent deferrals, rent abatements or other possible agreements.
+Certain tenants continue to experience economic difficulties during this pandemic and have sought and may continue to seek current and future rent relief, which may be provided in the form of rent deferrals, rent abatements or other possible agreements.
+Tenant requests for such agreements have significantly decreased during the nine months ended September 30, 2021 compared to the requests received in 2020 since the onset of the COVID-19 pandemic.
 Under ASC 842, "Leases," subsequent changes to lease payments that are not stipulated in the original lease contract are generally accounted for as lease modifications.
 Due to the number of lease contracts that would require analysis to determine, on a lease by lease basis, whether such a concession is required to be accounted for as a lease modification, the FASB staff provided clarity as to an acceptable approach to accounting for lease concessions related to the effects of the COVID-19 pandemic.
 The FASB staff provided guidance that it would be acceptable for entities to make an election to account for lease concessions related to the effects of the COVID-19 pandemic consistent with how those concessions would be accounted for under ASC 842 as though enforceable rights and obligations for those concessions existed in the existing lease contract, as long as the concession does not result in a substantial increase in the rights of the lessor or the obligations of the lessee, thereby not requiring entities to apply lease modification guidance to those contracts.
 The Company has elected to not account for such COVID-19 concessions as lease modifications.
-Since the onset of the COVID-19 pandemic, the Company has entered into lease concessions that deferred approximately \$8.6 million of contractual amounts billed.
-As of March 31, 2021, approximately \$2.5 million of such deferral amounts have been rebilled, of which approximately \$1.9 million, or approximately 79.1%, has been collected.
-The Company has evaluated and continues to evaluate rent relief requests on a case-by-case basis.
-Not all tenant requests have resulted or will ultimately result in concession agreements, nor is the Company foregoing its contractual rights under its lease agreements.
+Since the onset of the COVID-19 pandemic, the Company has entered into lease concessions that deferred approximately \$10.9 million of contractual amounts billed.
+As of September 30, 2021, approximately \$4.5 million of such deferral amounts have been rebilled, of which approximately \$4.0 million, or approximately 89.3%, has been collected.
+The Company has evaluated and continues to evaluate rent relief requests on a case